 The most common characteristics of PMS are heart anomalies (occur in 92% of individuals), gastro-oesophageal reflux (92%), intellectual disability (85%; mostly in the severe-profound range), seizures (85%) and autism spectrum disorder (82%).2,5 Individuals with PMS tend to perform relatively poorer in language skills and better in motor and/or cognitive skills, depending on their age.3 Understanding of language is reported to be better than expressive language.4,5 Most individuals with PMS are the first in their family to be diagnosed with the condition.
 It is estimated only 1% of individuals have an inherited 22q13.3 deletion.2

-We do not know when children with PMS start speaking, however most children will be delayed in using first words.
-We do know that some children do not learn to talk, or only learn to use a few single words, well into childhood.4
+We do not know when individuals with PMS start speaking, however most will be delayed in using first words.
+We do know that some do not learn to talk, or only learn to use a few single words, well into childhood.4

 In the main speech and language study in this group, around half of individuals were minimally verbal with few if many spoken words.4 Individuals who were speaking had unclear speech, characterized by childhood apraxia of speech, and phonological delay and disorder.
 There was no clear singular speech diagnosis in this group.